-Balance boards are easy to acquire and can be moved easily from space to space which makes them an ideal fitness accessory for home, office or even travel.
+Balance boards are easy to acquire and can be moved easily from space to space, making them an ideal fitness accessory for home, office, or even travel.

 What Are The Different Types of Balance Boards?

-A balance board is a very simple device which can be made of wood or plastic.
+A balance board is a very simple device that can be made of wood or plastic.

 There are a few main types of balance boards:

 A rocker balance board is essentially one piece that allows the user to gently rock from side to side.
 This can be beneficial for a standing desk situation as it would allow for increased motion and flexibility and allow you to focus on work.

 This is a good starter board as it’s easy to rock from side to side, though it will still engage your muscles and increase your health.

 The wobble balance board usually has some type of secure ball on the bottom and can sometimes wobble in all directions.